n-crespo/NASA-2023/Wiki.md

 		- it has its own mini turnstile and own Commands (`dl-command`)
 		- it is not the same as PVS
 		- think of it as a small piece
-	- pretty simple things I modeled and/or proved:
+	- pretty simple things I've modeled and/or proved:
 		- newton's law of cooling
 		- example of a Bernoulli equation
 		- population growth differential equation